saeyslab/spotless-benchmark/Guideline_for_adding_deconvolution_tools.md

    - In `python_methods` (`python_methods = ['stereoscope', ... 'method_name']`)
    - In the  `runMethods` workflow

 Adding your process to the `runMethods` workflow is slightly more complicated than the R case, since we want to be able to run multiple spatial datasets by building the model only once.
 In Nextflow, a channel can only be used once, so we will need to replicate the model channel to the amount of spatial datasets.
-Let's see how this was done in the case of cell2location:
+As an example, we will see how this was done in the case of cell2location:

 ```
 buildCell2locationModel(sc_input_pair)				--> build model using single-cell dataset